Byrhtnoth was Ealdorman of Essex.

 The Byrhtnoth Chronicles is a Historical Fiction series about the early life of Byrhtnoth.

-Book Three, Bright Blade, will be published on 12th October 2019
+Book Three, Bright Blade, was published on 12th October 2019

 Byrhtnoth thinks only of killing the man who stole his sword and wounded his wife.
 But the blade of revenge can strike both ways.